argraur/Notes/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Translating

+Visit [Crowdin Project page](https://crowdin.com/project/meargraurnotes) if you want to help translating the app :)

 ## Versioning

 We use simple major-only versioning in Japanese (OwO) (e.g. versionCode = 1, then version is ichi, versionCode = 2, then version is ni and etc.)